lardemua/atom_documentation/docs/procedures.md

 When you launch the data collection script, it automatically starts data labeling processes adequate for each sensor in your robotic system.
 As such, the data is being continuously labeled as the bagfile is played.

-Depending on the modalidity of the sensors in the system the labeling may be automatic or fully automatic.
+Depending on the modality of the sensors in the system the labeling may be automatic or fully automatic.
 Below we detail how each of the labelers operate.

 #### RGB camera labeling